-A device card is one of the most important pieces of information you will receive in regards to your implants.
-The card contains the catalog number and lot numbers for your implants.
-Your doctor should give you this card after surgery.
+A device card is one of the most important pieces of information you will receive regarding your implants.
+The card contains the catalog number and LOT numbers for your implants.
+Your doctor will give you this card after surgery.
 You may need this card in the years to come, so store it in a safe and secure place.

 Do implants make noises like sloshing or squeaking?

-These noises are common during the first few days after surgery, caused by air in the pocket.
-However, they will dissipate anywhere from a few days to a few weeks post-op.
+These noises are common during the first few days after surgery, and they are caused by air in the pocket.
+They will dissipate anywhere from a few days to a few weeks post-op.

-Sloshing may also be the result of an underfilled implant.
-For example, if you have a Mentor 300cc implant, Mentor recommends that the implant be filled to at least 300cc, and no more than 325cc.
-If the implant is filled to say 275cc, you may get a sloshing effect.
+Be aware, sloshing may also be the result of an underfilled implant.
+For example, if you have a Mentor 300cc implant, Mentor recommends filling it to at least 300cc, and no more than 325cc.
+If the implant is filled to, say, 275cc, you may get a sloshing effect.
 Thankfully, the vast majority of doctors fill the implant to the minimum manufacturer recommendation, at the very least.
 Overfilling the implant seems more common than underfilling.